-- 1. Place the motorcycle on the centerstand - Remove the tension bar and the brake rod from the brake shoe plate The tension bar can be removed by removing the cotter pin and nut from the tension bar bolt.
+- 1. Elevate the rear wheel by placing a sutable stand under the engine. - Remove the tension bar and the brake rod from the brake shoe plate.
+The tension bar can be removed by removing the cotter pin and nut from the tension bar bolt.
 The brake rod can be removed by removing the adjuster.